-Any graduate student withdrawing from the University for any reason must complete the proper form obtained from the Registrar.
-Online students may complete the process online.
-All students must confer with their Advisor, the Dean of their school, the Registrar, the Financial Aid Assistance Officer, and the Student Accounts Associate prior to withdrawal before an acceptable withdrawal is granted.
-If a student's attitude or conduct does not conform to his/her pledge, the University reserves the right to request withdrawal.
-The same holds true if the student demonstrates that he/she is unsuited to the work of graduate studies because of inability to maintain a satisfactory grade point average.
-Grades are recorded as Withdrew, Passing, or Failing as of the day of the submission of the written withdrawal form.
-Financial obligations are also computed as of the Gay of the Submission of the written withdrawal form.
-Financial obligations are also computed as of that date.
-A complete refund schedule is included on the Schedule of Fees which is available in the Financial Assistance Office or on the Piedmont International University website, www.PiedmontU.edu.
+Any graduate student withdrawing from the University for any reason must communicate in person, by phone, or by email with his/her Advisor and with the Director of Student Services before an acceptable dismissal can be permitted.
+Students must also communicate with the Registrar, the Financial Aid Office, and the Student Accounts Representative prior to withdrawal.
+Appropriate communication with all aforementioned offices will ensure accurate financial and academic records.

+If a student's attitude or conduct does not conform to the student handbook, the University reserves the right to request withdrawal.
+The same holds true if the student demonstrates that he/she is unsuited to the work of the University because of inability to maintain a satisfactory grade point average.

+Grades and financial obligations are computed as of the day of withdrawal (e.g. dropped during drop without academic penalty period, dropped during drop/add, dropped with academic penalty).
+A complete refund schedule is included on the Schedule of Fees which is available in the Financial Aid Office or on the Piedmont International University website, www.PiedmontU.edu.